 Continuing north along Main Street, you come to a market square known as the Bullring.
 There are several small shops where local artisans sell their products on the weekend.
 An impressive statue of a Lone Pikeman commemorating the 1798 rebellion stands at one end of the square.
 During medieval times, bull-baiting was carried on here.
 If you don't know, bull-baiting is a blood sport in which a bull is pitted against another animal, usually a dog.
 Sponsored by the Guild of Butchers, this activity arrived in Wexford in 1621.
 Bulls were baited here twice a year and their hides were presented to the Mayor.
 The United Kingdom outlawed this blood-sport in 1835.

 Selskar Abbey is a ruined twelfth-century abbey whose proper name was the Priory of St. Peter and St. Paul.
 In 1169, Diarmait Mac Murchada, the King of Leinster, signed the first Anglo-Irish peace treaty here.
-There is also a long-standing rumor that King Henry II spent Lent of 1172 here, where he did penance for the murder of Thomas Becket, the Archbishop of Canterbury.
-Many believe that Henry II’s men “misinterpreted” some of his words and murdered Becket in 1170.
+There is also a long-standing rumor that King Henry II spent Lent of 1172 here, where he did penance for his part in the murder of the Archbishop of Canterbury, Thomas Becket.
+Many believe that Henry II's men “misinterpreted” some of his words and murdered Becket in 1170.
 The exact story is rather unclear.
-Henry was in Ireland at that time, and Becket’s murder was subject to much controversy.
+Henry was in Ireland at that time, and Becket's murder was subject to much controversy.
 Whether Henry II actually did penance at Selskar has not been proven, but it is plausible.

 After years of suppression, Oliver Cromwell destroyed the abbey in 1649.
 The bricks and stones from several ruined Catholic churches in the town were later taken and used to repair the abbey.
 The tower, originally built in the 1300s, was restored in 1826 when the Church of Ireland built Selskar Church inside the grounds of the original abbey.
 Selskar church had a slate roof until the 1950s.
 But because of the dwindling population of Wexford, the community could not afford to support two churches in the area, the other being St. Iberius Church on North Main Street.
 So, to avoid paying taxes on the building, the community removed the slate roof so Selskar Church could be deemed a ruin.

-The grounds of Selskar Abbey are closed to the public.
+Selskar Abbey is normally closed to the public.
 Admission is by guided tour only, run by Wexford Walking Tours.

 The Opera House

-Wexford’s biggest cultural attraction is the world-famous Wexford Opera Festival held each October.
-This 12-day extravaganza presents ‘unjustly neglected’ works to packed audiences in the town’s shiny new National Opera House on High Street.
-Tom Walsh staged the first Festival of Music and the Arts in October 1951.
-Since then, the Wexford Festival Opera has grown into one of the world’s leading opera festivals, winning the Best Opera Festival in the World award in 2017
+Wexford's biggest cultural attraction is the world-famous Wexford Opera Festival held each October.
+This 12-day extravaganza presents 'unjustly neglected' works to packed audiences in the town's shiny new National Opera House on High Street.
+In October 1951, Tom Walsh premiered the Festival of Music and the Arts.
+Since then, the festival has evolved and grown into one of the world's best, winning the Best Opera Festival in the World award in 2017.

 National Opera House

-In 2005, Ireland’s first custom-built opera house replaced the old Theatre Royal, which served the festival for 50 years.
-On High Street, the new building features two state-of-the-art auditoriums.
-In 2014, the Wexford Opera House won Best Re-discovered Work at the International Opera Awards for its production of Foroni’s Cristina, regina di Svezia.
+The Theatre Royal was home to the opera festival for 50 years.
+A new, custom built Opera House was completed in 2005 on Hight Street and features two state-of-the-art auditoriums.
+In 2014, the Wexford Opera House won Best Re-discovered Work at the International Opera Awards for its production of Foroni's Cristina, regina di Svezia.